slatedocs/slate/source/index.html.md

 # Submission Endpoints

-<aside class="success">Note that the X-authorization header is requireed for all submission endpoints.</aside>
+<aside class="success">Note that the X-authorization header is required for all submission endpoints.</aside>

 ## Submit